niteshsapkotaofficial/data/README.md

-Project Allocated for T3 - 2024
+Project Allocations for T3 - 2024